+Figure 3. stop-anti-stop production and decay cross-sections at center of mass energy of 14 TeV for 4, 6, 8, 10 and 12 jets final states as a function of the tri-linear RpV coupling.

 -A2 has been built following discussions amongst PESBLADe members and with an OCEVU visiting scientist around two complementary approaches: (a) model-independent constraints on effective operators involving weak vector bosons and the Higgs boson, (b) model-dependent re-interpretation of the constraints in terms of non-standard neutral or (doubly) charged intermediate Higgs states.